andrew/ultimate-awesome/README.md

 - [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
 - [awesome-hilarious-repos](https://github.com/terremoth/awesome-hilarious-repos) - Awesome hilarious GitHub repositories.
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
+- [awesome-materials-informatics](https://github.com/tilde-lab/awesome-materials-informatics) - Curated list of known efforts in materials informatics, i.e. in modern materials science.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
-- [awesome-agent-skills](https://github.com/skillmatic-ai/awesome-agent-skills) - The definitive resource for Agent Skills - modular capabilities revolutionizing AI agent architecture.
-- [awesome-materials-informatics](https://github.com/tilde-lab/awesome-materials-informatics) - Curated list of known efforts in materials informatics, i.e. in modern materials science.
 - [awesome-raylib](https://github.com/Rabios/awesome-raylib) - Curated list of awesome stuff for raylib.
 - [Awesome-Korean-Speech-Recognition](https://github.com/rtzr/Awesome-Korean-Speech-Recognition) - 한국어 음성인식 STT API 리스트. 각 성능 벤치마크.
 - [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.